morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W83 - Users will ask you questions about things that you didn't even know existed.

 #### Rule W84 - Users will mash buttons until errors go away.

+#### Rule W85 - Users will not give you the entire error code or message.

+#### Rule W85A: And/Or ramble on about other things. /u/MadIIILeet